HEA: Health

 HEA 101.
 Principles of Health Education.
 3 Credits.

 The purpose of this course is to introduce the core concepts of health education for students K-12.
 This course is designed to increase the student's knowledge about high- risk health behaviors that impact learning and academic success.
-In addition, students will develop school community resources and prevention strategies designed to reduce risky behaviors among adolescent youth.
+In addition, students will develop school & community resources and prevention strategies designed to reduce risky behaviors among adolescent youth.

-Pre / Co requisites: HEA 101 requires prerequisite of field clearances.
+HEA 101 Prerequisite: field clearances.

 HEA 103.
 Drugs and Society.
 3 Credits.